t6nis/moodle-mod_mindmap/README.txt

 Thanks goes to FatCow Webhosting for the new Mindmap icon.
 License: Creative Commons(Attribution 3.0 United States)

+// INSTRUCTIONS
+Use the main buttons from mindmap taskbar to create mindmaps.
++ If you double click anywhere in the empty space you can start connecting lines between nodes!
+Helps to save a few moves.

 // 05.03.2020 update
 + Moved from Flash to JS - Thanks to vis.js library! - https://visjs.org/
 + Javascript version is supported in all browser!